Sasakawa Young Leaders Fellowship Fund

 Gabriela Lecaro Calle

-Gabriela Lecaro Calle is a first-year PhD student in economics at the University of Michigan.
+Gabriela Lecaro Calle is a PhD student in economics at the University of Michigan.
 Her interests span fields like development economics, labor economics and various topics in applied microeconomics.
 She previously worked as a Research Fellow at Harvard Kennedy School and as Research Associate at Innovations for Poverty Action (IPA).
 Gabriela holds a BA in Economics from the University of Manchester, and an MSc in International Public Policy from University College London.

 Marcia Ruiz Pulgar